- Public Works Home

-The water meter is a City owned device that measures the quantity of water used by a citizen or business.
+The water meter is a City owned device that measures the quantity of water used by a resident or business.
 It is the device that meter readers read for every billing cycle to determine water usage.
 It is important to help the meter reader by maintaining the area around your meter.

 Maintaining the Area around your Meter